 1. Trim the Fat

 This hunk of meat is quite…well…meaty (and fatty!).
 We need to trim a bit of that excess fat off the meat so it’ll roll nicely and have exposed skin all around.
-Use your judgement here and practice rolling your meat to see how much you’ll need to cut off the loin to allow the meat to roll evenly.
+Grab a sharp knife, and use your judgement here.
+Practice rolling your meat to see how much you’ll need to cut off the loin to allow the meat to roll evenly.

 2. Pierce the Skin